portobanco51/ArrowKeysMenu/readMe.md

 ###

-<p align="left">This module will allow you to generate an arroy keys interactive selector menu for the users within the terminal, preventing from errors or mistakes when prompting the end user for an input, capturing/returning whether the option value or the option index value.</p>
+<p align="left">This module will allow you to generate an arrow keys interactive selector menu for the users within the terminal, preventing from errors or mistakes when prompting the end user for an input, capturing/returning whether the option value or the option index value.</p>

 ###